HMB3/sdmgen/README.md

 The sdm function runs two maxent models: a full model using all variables, and backwards selection.
-Given a candidate set of predictor variables, the function identifies a subset of variables that meets specified multicollinearity criteria.
+Given a candidate set of predictor variables, the backwards selecion function identifies a subset of variables that meets specified multicollinearity criteria.
 Subsequently, backward stepwise variable selection is used to iteratively drop the variable that contributes least to the model, until the contribution of each variable meets a specified minimum, or until a predetermined minimum number of predictors remains.